Netherlands

 Where

 Your Dutch adventure could take you to a variety of exciting locations across the Netherlands!
-We have placement opportunities in vibrant cities like Rotterdam, Eindhoven, or Utrecht.
+There can be placement opportunities in vibrant cities like Eindhoven or Utrecht.
 Coastal & Island Charm in Zeeland and the North islands of Terschelling and Texel.
 We also offer placements in many other key tourist areas and unique locations throughout the Netherlands.

 • Professionalism & Communication: Dutch workplaces value punctuality, efficiency, and directness in communication.
 While professional, the atmosphere can often be relatively informal, with an emphasis on teamwork and individual initiative.